Did you know… packaging accounts for almost half of all plastic waste globally. Only 9% of plastic waste is recycled.

 At the House of Baukjen, the people behind premium fashion brands Baukjen and Isabella Oliver, we believe it is our social and moral duty to make positive movements towards reducing our impact on the environment.

-We are proud to be a pending Certified B Corporation, meeting the highest standards of social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
+We are proud to be a Certified B Corporation, meeting the highest standards of social and environmental performance, public transparency, and legal accountability to balance profit and purpose.

 From our collection to our packaging, we design for good.
 Our packaging is one of the many ways we make a difference.